1. How to access the design kits ?

 - On Virtuoso, open the layout view where the top cell of your design is implemented.

 - The StreamOut window opens.
-Some fields are automatically filled, according to your layout.
-Please check them and add “.gz” string to the “Stream File” so that the gds file can be compressed.
-You should also add the “Technology Library” (mandatory if you are using ICFB).
+Please check and update the fields as follows (some fields are automatically filled, according to your opened layout): add “.gz” string to the “Stream File” so that the gds file can be automatically compressed, chose the “Technology Library” corresponding to the design-kit used, change the “Log File” name so that it respects the following: “topCellName.pipo”.

-- Finally, click on “Translate” button.
+- Then, click on “Translate” button.
 You should have a popup message telling the StreamOut translation succeeded.

-- Create a .info file, detailing technical contact and eventual data about the circuit.
+- Finally, create a .info file (text format), detailing a technical contact and data about the circuit.

 17. How the design can be sent ?